 But if it's been awhile, picking up those dumbbells can be a bit daunting.
 After all, there's no shortage of weighted exercises to do, so knowing where to start is overwhelming.

-As a personal trainer my favorite thing about dumbbells is how approachable they make a strength-training routine.
-Whether you’re a beginner, have lofty strength goals, or are in a time crunch, dumbbells can be the answer to an effective workout.
-Regardless of your fitness level or location, you can easily pick up a pair of dumbbells and get to work!
+The good news is that whether you’re a beginner, have lofty strength goals or are in a time crunch, dumbbells can be the answer to an effective workout.
+Regardless of your fitness level or location, you can easily pick up a pair of dumbbells and get a good sweat in!

-The following 10 exercises are great staples that strung together, create a well-rounded, full-body workout.
+These 15 dumbbell exercises are great staple moves to get you started.
+You can string 5-7 together for a well-rounded, full-body workout.
 The moves will target your entire arm (including your biceps, triceps and shoulders), your core and your legs.
 I recommend starting with light weights (think: 2 or 3 pounds), and working to increase your repetitions to 15 before increasing the weight.

 Squat with punches

 Hold a dumbbell in each hand, one in front of each shoulder.
 Bend down into a squat, squeezing your glutes and abs.
 As you return to a standing position, extend your right arm straight out in front of you in a punching motion.
 Bring your right arm back in and squat back down.
 This time as you return to standing, extend your left arm straight out in front of you in a punching motion.
 Repeat 10 times per arm.